Kew's Science Projects

 Providing technical support for community-based agroforestry and ecological restoration in the southern Brazilian Amazon

-A project to write, publish and distribute a global generic guide to facilitate tropical forest restoration for biodiversity recovery.
+'Restoring tropical forests', a global generic guide to facilitate tropical forest restoration for biodiversity recovery, has now been published.

 Making historic collection data from the Amazon available online